aqueous-humor/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7. 6-multiple_permissions adds execute permission to the owner and group owner, and read permission to other users, to the file hello

 8. 7-everybody adds execution permission to the owner, the group owner and the other users, to the file hello

+9. 8-James_Bond sets permission to file hello thus:
+  - Owner: no permissions at all
+  - Group: no permissions at all
+  - Other users: all the permisions